nestoru/google-compute-snapshot/README.md

 ```

 ## Snapshot Retention
-By default snapshots will be kept for 7 days, however they can be kept for longer / shorter, by using the the -d flag:
+By default snapshots will be kept forever, however they can be kept for shorter, by using the the -d flag:

     Usage: ./snapshot.sh [-d <days>]

     Options:

        -d  Number of days to keep snapshots.
 Snapshots older than this number deleted.
-           Default if not set: 7 [OPTIONAL]
+           Default if not set: forever [OPTIONAL]

 ## Limitations
 * Only works for the primary disk on VM